Course Registration Requirement

 Students may enroll for courses with the Pass/No Pass grade option on Web Registration.
 USC allows students to decide the grade option for any course up until the 20 percent mark of the session in which the course is offered.
-For the specific deadline to change the grade option of a course, click the Calendar icon next to the course on the Schedule of Classes.
+For the specific deadline to change the grade option of a course, click the Calendar icon next to the course in the Courses Offered section on the Schedule of Classes.

 As of fall 2015, students who register for a course on a Pass/No Pass basis may request to change the grade option to letter grade 45 percent into the session in which the course is offered.
-For the specific deadline to change the grade option of a course, click the Calendar icon next to the course on the Schedule of Classes.
+For the specific deadline to change the grade option of a course, click the Calendar icon next to the course in the Courses Offered section on the Schedule of Classes.

 Registration in Graduate-level Courses by Undergraduate Students